 Frequently Asked Questions

-Why has HMRC blocked my Lifetime ISA withdrawal?
+Why has a provider delayed or refused my Lifetime ISA withdrawal?

 What is the LISA withdrawal penalty in 2026?